kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 ### Subresources

-#### Status style subresources

-These are subresources that:

-- Share the root resource.
-(Same Kind, same storage object).
-- Typically, have constraints on which fields may be updated.
-- In some cases, may allow updates not otherwise allowed.

-Examples:

-  - `pods/status` may update to the `metadata` and `status` stanzas, but not the `spec` stanza.
-  - `resourceclaims/status` may only update the `status` stanza, but not the `metadata` or `spec` stanza.
-  - `pods/resize` may update `spec.container[*].resources` fields, which are immutable via the root `pods` resource.
-  - `certificatesigningrequests/approval` may add/remove/modify the Approved/Denied status conditions.

-To validate these fields, Declarative Validation will:

-- Does NOT constraint which fields a subresource operation is allowed to write.
-This will
-  responsibility of "field wiping".
-Field wiping logic is expected to be handled in resource strategies by modifying (wiping) the incoming object before it is validated.
-- Validates the entire resource using same declarative validation as used to validate the root resource.
-But, allows validation tags to perform conditional validation based on the subresource.
-- Uses ratcheting to skip validation of unchanged fields.
-Combined with field wiping, this isolates the actual validation performed to the subset of fields that are allowed to be updated via the subresource.

-Examples:

-  - `pods/status` will be validated with the same declarative validation tags as the root `pods` resource after field wiping has been applied to the `spec`.
-  - `pods/resize` will be validated with the same declarative validation tags as the root `pods`, but the root resource validation will consult the subresource parameter when validating `spec.container[*].resources` to ensure immutability unless updated via the `pods/resize` subresource via a rule such as: `+k8s:if('subresources != ["resize"]')=+k8s:immutable`

-To support these types of subresources, declarative validation will be extended to:

-- Provide a "subresources" parameter that is accessible via validation tags so that conditional validation is possible.

-#### Scale style subresources

-These are subresources that:

-- Have a different Kind than the root resource.
-- Share the storage object of the root resource. (updates to the subresource fields result in writes to corresponding stored to fields of the root resource).

-Examples:

-- Update to `pods/scale` may modify `spec.replicas` to cause an update to the `spec.replicas` field of the root `pods` resource.
-- Create of `pods/binding` provides a `target` to cause the `pod.spec.nodeName` to be set on the root `pods` resource (but only if nodeName is not already set).

-To validate these fields, Declarative Validation will (in the storage layer of an API definition):

-- Validates the subresource declaratively.
-- Relies on the resource's storage layer to apply the write to the root resource.
-- Validates the root resource normally.
-- Uses ratcheting to skip validation of unchanged fields.

-To support these types of subresources, declarative validation will be extended to:

-- Accept the mapping from internal type to versioned type of scale style subresources so that a `ValidateDeclaratively(..., internal.Scale, ...)` request is mapped to the same Scale group/version as the request (for example, `autoscaling.k8s.io/v1`) and then validated.
-- https://github.com/jpbetz/kubernetes/pull/141 provides an example of how to migrate a resource to scale subresource declarative validation.

-#### Streaming subresources

-Streaming endpoints such as `pod/exec`, `pod/attach` and `pod/portForward` are not validated normally and will not be migrated to declarative validation.
+#### Status-Type Subresources

+These subresources have the following characteristics:

+* They operate on the same underlying storage object as the primary resource (i.e., same `kind`, same object in etcd).
+* Updates via these subresources are typically constrained to specific fields within the object.
+* In some cases, they permit writes to fields normally disallowed via the primary resource.

+**Examples:**

+* `pods/status`: Allows updates only to the `metadata` and `status` stanzas, prohibiting changes to the `spec`.
+* `resourceclaims/status`: Allows updates only to the `status` stanza, prohibiting changes to `metadata` or `spec`.
+* `pods/resize`: Allows updates to `spec.container[*].resources` fields, which are normally immutable after Pod creation via the primary `pods` resource.
+* `certificatesigningrequests/approval`: Allows adding, removing, or modifying Approve/Deny conditions within the `status`.

+**Validation Process for Status-Type Subresources:**

+Declarative Validation handles these as follows:

+1.  **Field Wiping (Pre-Validation):** Declarative Validation *does not* constrain which fields a subresource operation can write.
+Instead, this responsibility lies with the resource's strategy implementation.
+The strategy modifies the incoming object *before* validation, effectively "wiping" or resetting any fields the specific subresource operation is not allowed to change.
+2.  **Full Resource Validation:** The *entire*, modified resource object is then validated using the *same* set of declarative validation rules applied to the primary resource.
+3.  **Conditional Validation:** Validation rules can use a special `subresources` parameter (e.g., `subresources == ['status']`) to apply conditional logic.
+This allows rules to behave differently depending on whether the update comes via the primary resource or a specific subresource.
+4.  **Ratcheting:** Declarative Validation uses ratcheting, meaning it skips validation checks on fields that have not changed from the existing stored object.
+Combined with field wiping, this effectively isolates the validation to only the subset of fields that the subresource operation is intended and permitted to modify.

+**Validation Examples:**

+* An update via `pods/status` first has its `spec` field changes wiped by the Pod strategy.
+Then, the entire Pod object is validated using the standard Pod validation rules.
+Ratcheting skips checks on unchanged `metadata` or `status` fields.
+* An update via `pods/resize` is validated using the standard Pod rules.
+However, a rule on `spec.container[*].resources` might look like `+k8s:if('subresources != ["resize"]')=+k8s:immutable`, effectively enforcing immutability *unless* the update comes via the `resize` subresource.

+**Support required:**

+* To enable conditional validation, declarative validation provides access to the `subresources` parameter within validation rule expressions.

+#### Scale-Type Subresources

+These subresources have the following characteristics:

+* They often represent a different API `kind` (e.g., `autoscaling/v1.Scale`) than the resource they modify (e.g., `apps/v1.Deployment`).
+* Despite being a different `kind`, updates to the subresource modify fields within the underlying storage object of the *primary* resource.

+**Examples:**

+* An update to `deployments/scale` modifies the `spec.replicas` field within the stored `Deployment` object.
+* Creating a `Binding` object via `pods/binding` sets the `spec.nodeName` field on the target `Pod` object.

+**Validation Process for Scale-Type Subresources:**

+Declarative Validation involves multiple steps, coordinated with the storage layer:

+1.  **Subresource Validation:** The incoming subresource object itself (e.g., the `autoscaling/v1.Scale` object) is validated using *its own* declarative rules.
+2.  **Storage Layer Application:** The resource's storage layer logic translates the validated subresource update into changes on the primary resource's fields (e.g., mapping the `Scale` object's `spec.replicas` to the `Deployment` object's `spec.replicas`).
+3.  **Primary Resource Validation:** The *modified primary resource* (e.g., `Deployment`) is then validated using *its* standard declarative validation rules.
+4.  **Ratcheting:** Ratcheting is applied during the primary resource validation, skipping checks on fields that were not affected by the scale operation.

+**Support required:**

+* No significant changes to declarative validation are required to implement this type of subresource. https://github.com/jpbetz/kubernetes/pull/141 provides an example of migrating a `/scale` subresource and includes some implementation details.

+#### Streaming Subresources

+Subresources such as `pods/exec`, `pods/attach`, and `pods/portforward` do not require declarative validation, as they operate on data streams, not structured resource data.

 ### Ratcheting